mehdibn/BABEL/README.md

   - **SUT environment** : servers addresses, number of layers, resources name like tables, topics, queues, etc.
   - **BABEL** installation parameters

-4.install and init the different benchmark components by using the existing Ansible playbooks that will use the defined variables. (as described in the installation section below)
+4.install and initialize the different benchmark components by using the existing Ansible playbooks that will use the defined variables. (as described in the installation section below)

 # Installation